▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 In the FCI breed standard of 1998 It is said that:

-“Since 1912 the reproduction of this breed has been using similar type dogs that are still in farms to restore the breed. apart from this, at the beginning of the crossing, you cross them with German shepherds, Newfoundland, Leonberger and other races were admitted.
-In addition to the strict measures taken in the breeders, the type of work was obtained again.”
+"From 1912 the reproduction of this breed has been using similar type dogs that are still in farms to restore the breed. apart from this, at the beginning of the crossing, you cross them with German shepherds, Newfoundland, Leonberger and other races were admitted.
+In addition to the strict measures taken in the breeders, the type of job was obtained again.”

 It also, crossed the hungarian watchdog Kuvasz, what is important to understand the nature of Hovawart.
 After having almost died out, after the first world war, the breed was recovered by the kinophile K. F. König.
 In a span of time, what had been done very successfully thousands of years before was rebuilt here.
 Like, but mostly of the nature the right dogs were mated.
 The decisive criterion was performance for the intended purpose, so to speak, the work championship.
 It is quite possible that the Hovawart current look like the old ones Hovawart of our ancestors by this procedure of appearance and nature, but that is speculation.
 Only in 1944 breeding book closed.
 So a vast gene pool was created as the basis for this breed of dog., which is still very useful for your health and fitness today.